 The Origin and Founders of CDA

-Over the years, CDA worked through four discrete programs: the Reflecting on Peace Practice Program (RPP), Do No Harm (DNH), the Listening Program (LP), and the Corporate Engagement Program (CEP).
+Since January 2015 CDA has been operating under a staff structure including an Advisory Services “wing” and a Collaborative Learning Projects “wing.”
+Previously, CDA worked through four discrete programs: The Do No Harm Program (DNH), the Reflecting on Peace Practice Program (RPP), the Corporate Engagement Program (CEP), and the Listening Program (LP).
 Each program conducted its own collaborative learning processes and also engaged in accompaniment and advisory work in partnership with local and international NGOs, private sector companies, donors, bilateral agencies, and multilateral institutions.
-Since January 2015 CDA has been operating under new staff structures, including an Advisory Services “wing” and a Collaborative Learning Projects “wing” which have replaced the four programs.
-The change enables CDA to take a more deliberate and focused approach to both collaborative learning and implementation of learning through advisory services.
+The change from programs to wings enabled CDA to take a more deliberate and focused approach to both collaborative learning and implementation of learning through advisory services.

 Mary B. Anderson

 Mary B. Anderson led CDA from its founding in 2003, until her retirement in 2009.
 An economist, Anderson has specialized in rural development strategies that build on local capacities; gender analysis in development programming; the relationships between emergency relief assistance and long-term development; and educational policies as these affect access to primary education in developing countries.
 Anderson has written extensively on the subjects described above, and taught students as well as practitioners.

 Opting Out of War: Strategies to Prevent Violent Conflict (2012, with Marshall Wallace)

 Time to Listen: Hearing People on the Receiving End of International Aid (2012, with Dayna Brown and Isabella Jean)